-The 24-nt siRNA clusters were found in a wide range of locations on all chromosomes, and their numbers in the following three genomic locations were compared: (i) TEs, (ii) gene-coding regions, and (iii) the \pm 1-kb flanking regions of a gene.
-In both parents and the F1 hybrid, more than 80% of the 24-nt siRNA clusters co-localized with TEs, although more 24-nt siRNA clusters were found in the \pm 1-kb flanking regions than in the gene-coding regions in all three developmental stages (Figure S6).
+The 24-nt siRNA clusters were found in a wide range of locations on all chromosomes, and their number in the following three genomic locations were compared: (i) TEs, (ii) gene coding regions, and (iii) \pm 1 kb flanking regions of a gene.
+In both parents and the F1 hybrid, more than 80% of the 24-nt siRNA clusters co-localized with TEs, although more 24-nt siRNA clusters were found in the \pm 1kb flanking regions than in the gene coding regions in all three developmental stages (Figure S6).

 To investigate whether the TE-derived non-additively expressed 24-nt siRNA clusters influence TE transcription, we compared the expression patterns of the TEs, from which 24-nt siRNA clusters were generated, in both parents and F1.
-Of the approximately 1100-1600 TEs identified as being differentially expressed between MPV and F1 in SAM1, SAM2 and YFB, 60-72% of them had a lower expression level in F1 compared with the MPV, which was significantly higher than the number of the TEs having an expression level higher than the MPV (Student's t-test, $P \le 0.01$; Figure 10d).
-Consistent with this observation, the majority of TEs that generate 24-nt siRNAs had a log2(F1/MPV) value of -0.4 to -0.2 in SAM1 and SAM2, respectively, which deviated from the expected log2(F1/MPV) value of 0 (Figure 10e).
+Of the ~ 1,100 - 1,600 TEs identified as being differentially expressed between MPV and F1 in SAM1, SAM2 and YFB, 60% to 72% of them had a lower expression level in F1 compared to the MPV, which was significantly higher than the number of the TEs having a higher than the MPV expression level (student's t-test $p \le 0.01$; Figure 10D).
+Consistent with this observation, the majority of TEs that generate 24-nt siRNAs had a Log2(F1/MPV) value of -0.4 to -0.2 in the SAM1 and SAM2, respectively, which deviated from the expected Log2(F1/MPV) value of 0 (Figure 10E).
 Taken together, these results suggest that the activity of the TEs associated with 24-nt siRNA clusters was repressed in F1.

-Distribution analysis of the 24-nt siRNA clusters in the non-additively expressed genes found that most of them were located at the 1-kb upstream or downstream regions.
-In SAM1, SAM2 and YFB we found 745, 251 and 1086 non-additively expressed genes, respectively, containing siRNA clusters in their coding regions or 1-kb flanking regions.
-Among them, 438, 195 and 614 genes had siRNA clusters in the 1-kb upstream regions, 426, 192 and 615 genes had siRNA clusters in the 1-kb downstream regions, and 239, 130 and 412 genes had siRNA clusters in coding regions (Figure S7, Data S8).
-In addition 398 (38%), 208 (42%) and 701 (44%) non-additively expressed genes in SAM1, SAM2 and YFB, respectively, showed differential expression of the 24-nt siRNA clusters.
+Distribution analysis of the 24-nt siRNA clusters in the non-additively expressed genes found that most of them were located at the 1kb upstream or downstream regions.
+In SAM1, SAM2 and YFB, we found 745, 251 and 1,086 non-additively expressed genes, respectively, containing siRNA clusters in their coding regions or 1kb flanking regions.
+Among them, 438, 195 and 614 genes had siRNA clusters in the 1kb upstream regions, 426, 192 and 615 genes had siRNA clusters in the 1kb downstream regions, and 239, 130 and 412 genes had siRNA clusters in coding regions (Figure S7, Data S8).
+And 398 (38%), 208 (42%) and 701 (44%) non-additively expressed genes in SAM1, SAM2 and YFB, respectively, showed differential expression of the 24nt-siRNA clusters.

-The F1 hybrid has an increased level of CG methylation
+F1 hybrid has an increased level of CG methylation

-Genome wide, the average CG (CpG), CHG and CHH methylation levels were 58.2-61.1%, 25.7-27.4% and 10.4-12.6% in the two parents and their F1 hybrid, respectively, in YFB.
-For all three methylation sequence contexts, F1 always had a slightly higher level than the two parents (Figure 11a).
+Genome-wide, the average CG (CpG), CHG and CHH methylation levels were 58.2 - 61.1%, 25.7 - 27.4% and 10.4 - 12.6% in the two parents and their F1 hybrid in YFB.
+For all three methylation sequence contexts, F1 always had a slightly higher level than the two parents (Figure 11A).
 Among the methylated cytosines, the majority were CG sites, followed by CHG and CHH sites in all three genomes.
-Compared with the two parents, F1 had a relatively higher proportion of CG sites (77.3%) and a similar proportion of CHG and CHH sites as the female parent (Figure 11b).
+Compared to the two parents, F1 had a relatively higher proportion of CG sites (77.3%), and a similar proportion of CHG and CHH sites as the female parent (Figure 11B).